InfiniteSmasher/Better-Inventory/info.md

 ### [7.0] March 5, 2024
 - Item Icons for Premium, VIP, Twitch Drop, New Yolker, Merch, Notification, Limited, and Creator Items can be clicked!
 - Content Creator Item Icons link to their social media profile.
+- Limited Item Icon shows all owned + shop limited items in the limited item section when clicked

 ### [6.0] February 9, 2024
 - Added this wonderful **changelog** (with link on the Shell Homepage)! :)
+- Account **Profile Pictures** have returned in the profile section!
 - Interactive **Profile Badge System** added to the Profile screen
 - **New Badges** such as VIP, Wizard, Eggforcer, CC Socials, etc
 - More badges to come soon!